programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 > dos2unix [your_file.csv]
 >
 > This command will change the line endings appropriately.
->
-> The command line tool [CSVKit](https://csvkit.readthedocs.io/en/1.0.2/) is also a useful command line utility that can help
-> you to manipulate your CSV files and test that they are well formed.
-> CSVKit is a powerful suite of tools with many options.
-Describing it in detail is beyond the scope of this lesson.

 Neo4j's batch import tool takes CSV files and imports them.
 This command line tool is stored in the installation directory of Neo4j in the **bin/** directory.